Changkya Rölpé Dorjé: Sources

+The main sources on the life of Changkya Rölpé Dorjé come from two biographies which were written by his contemporaries, one by his brother and one by his disciple.
+The scholar Hans-Rainer Kämpfe produced a study on the first source in 1976.

 Birth and early education

-Changkya Rölpé Dorjé was born on the 10th day of the fourth (Hor) month of the Fire-Bird year (1717) in Wuwei (formerly known as Liangzhou) near Lanzhou in Gansu.
+Changkya Rölpé Dorjé was born on the 10th day of the fourth (Hor) month of the Fire-Bird year (1717) in Wuwei (formerly known as Liangzhou) near Lanzhou in Gansu to an ethnically Monguor family.
 At an early age he was recognized by the first Jamyang Zhépa as the incarnation of the previous Changkya Kutuktu of Gönlung Jampa Ling monastery (佑宁寺) in Amdo (now Qinghai), one of the four great Gelug monasteries of the north.
 At his investiture the Kangxi Emperor sent Kachen Shérap Dargyé as his representative.